zhengli09/VINTAGE/README.md

 Integrative analysis of genome-wide association studies (GWAS) with gene expression mapping studies holds the promise to unravel the molecular mechanisms underlying disease etiology.
-Here, we present VINTAGE, a unified statistical framework for such integrative analysis to identify and decipher gene-trait associations.
+Here, we present VINTAGE, an alternative statistical framework for such integrative analysis to identify and decipher gene-trait associations.
 VINTAGE explicitly quantifies and tests the proportion of genetic effects on a trait potentially mediated through gene expression using a local genetic correlation test, and